AdobeDocs/journey-optimizer.fr-FR/help/using/configuration/email-settings.md

 <!--Three URL tracking parameters are auto-populated as an example when you create a channel surface.
 You can edit these and add up to 10 tracking parameters using the **[!UICONTROL Add new parameter]** button.-->

-Vous pouvez ajouter jusqu’à 10 paramètres de suivi à l’aide de la variable **[!UICONTROL Ajouter un nouveau paramètre]** bouton .
+Vous pouvez ajouter jusqu’à 10 paramètres de tracking à l’aide du bouton **[!UICONTROL Ajouter un nouveau paramètre]**.

 ![](assets/preset-url-tracking.png)